tatiana-bondarenko/tanya.bondarenko.github.io/_projects/6_project.md

 ---
 layout: page
-title: voice restructuring
+title: locality
 description: a project with no image
 img:
-importance: 4
+importance: 6
-category: clausal embedding
+category: A-bar dependencies
 ---

 Every project has a beautiful feature showcase page.